ericotjo001/explainable_ai/xaia/README.md

 ## Two Instances of Interpretable Neural Network for Universal Approximations

+This folder contains the codes for [Two Instances of Interpretable Neural Network for Universal Approximations](https://arxiv.org/abs/2112.15026).

-The experimental results and iamges in the paper "Two Instances of Interpretable Neural Network for Universal Approximations" can be obtained by running the following commands.
+The experimental results and images in the paper can be obtained by running the following commands.

 ### 1. Triangularly Constructed NN (TNN)
 Results are shown in triangular_construction.ipynb